KHU1399WinterAP/project-team07/README.md

 We also put a game tutorial in the dashboard that you can read and enjoy the game 🌹🌹

 # Libraries that we used
-here are some libraries that we used some of their methodes in our game
+Here are some libraries that we used some of their methodes in our game

 * gui